-The operations of the Fund are not subject to any particular or significant environmental regulations under a Commonwealth, State or Territory law.
+The operations of the Trust are not subject to any particular or significant environmental regulations under a Commonwealth, State or Territory law.

-Information on directors
+Information about the directors

 The following persons were Directors of the Responsible Entity during the whole or part of the year and up to the date of this report.